 On the plus side, Bluetooth is very easy to use: just turn on the Bluetooth receiver in your Bluetooth enabled devices (such as a speaker and your smartphone) and they should discover each other almost instantaneously.

-Next up at the podium is Wi-Fi.
+Wi-Fi.
 Although researched and developed throughout the 1980’s and 90’s, Wi-Fi was officially released in 1997 and has been universally adopted into homes, offices, coffee shops, trains – basically everywhere you go.
 Wi-Fi has a much longer range than Bluetooth, roughly 100 feet inside, and up to 300 feet outside, so you can use one system throughout the entire home, extending into your backyard if you place your router in a central location.
 Not only can Wi-Fi connect to multiple speakers (which Bluetooth can not), it can also support multiple channels.
 This means that within your wireless home entertainment system, you can actually create a system of speakers, such as “left,” “right,” “center,” and “stereo.”
 You can also choose to play one speaker, multiple speakers, or all of your speakers at any given time, without reconfiguration.

 The initial configuration of Wi-Fi enabled home entertainment systems are much more complex than Bluetooth, but unlike Bluetooth, your Wi-Fi systems will always remember your devices (if you are logged into the same Wi-Fi network.)
 Therefore, with Wi-Fi, you’ll never have to worry about pairing your devices before each use.